 Installation and compliance tips for clinics

-- Placement: keep the freezer away from heat sources and direct sun, with clearance around it for airflow.
+• Placement: Keep the freezer away from heat sources and direct sun, ensuring adequate perimeter clearance for airflow.

-- Power protection: use a quality surge protector suited to lab/medical refrigeration to guard against voltage spikes.
+• Power protection: Utilize a high-quality surge protector rated for laboratory or medical refrigeration to safeguard against voltage spikes.

 Frequently asked questions